Katikistan/Notes/Networking.md

 - slow start
 TCP Tahoe dosent have fast recovery
 ![[Pasted image 20240121162934.png]]
+**RTT: round-trip time**
+**cwnd: congestion window**
+**MSS: maximum segment size**
+**ssthresh: slow start threshold**
+### Slow start
+Slow start is for when the connection is completly dropped or start of connection. cwnd is small: 1 MSS, sending rate is  MSS/RTT(roundtrip delay).
+If  MSS = 500 bytes and RTT = 200 msec then sending rate is about 20 kbps. available bandwidth to the TCP sender may be much larger than MSS/RTT, the TCP sender would like to find the amount of available bandwidth quickly.
+In the slow-start state, the value of cwnd begins at 1 MSS and increases by 1 MSS every time a transmitted segment is first acknowledged

+sender increasing the congestion window by 1 *MSS* for each of the acknowledged segments results in a doubling of the sending rate every *RTT*.
+Thus, the TCP send rate starts slow but grows exponentially during the slow start phase.

+ if there is a loss event (i.e., congestion) indicated by a timeout, the TCP sender sets the value of *cwnd* to 1 and begins the slow start process anew.
+It also sets the value of a second state variable, *ssthresh* (short-hand for “slow start threshold”) to *cwnd/2*—half of the value of the congestion window value when congestion was detected

+when the value of *cwnd* equals *ssthresh*, slow start ends and TCP transitions into congestion avoidance mode

+The final way in which slow start can end is if three duplicate ACKs are detected, in which case TCP performs a fast retransmit.

+**After timeout:**
+Slow start increases the number of send frames by doubling the window size every time the send window is successful.
+This happens until the window size more than half of the window size before the connection dropped.

+Slow start makes sure that the network is not flooded just after a connection drop (thus slow), but after initial success it quickly (exponentially) ramps-up until half the window size.
+### Congestion Avoidance
+when the value of *cwnd* is approx. half value when congestion was last encountered. value of *cwnd* increases by just a single *MSS* every *RTT*.
+Increase cwnd by MSS bytes (MSS/cwnd) when- ever a new acknowledgment arrives.

+if MSS is 1,460 bytes and cwnd is 14,600 bytes, then 10 segments are being sent within an RT

+When a timeout occurs, same as slow-start: The value of cwnd is set to 1 MSS, and the value of ssthresh is updated to half the value of cwnd when the loss event occurred.
+### Fast Recovery
+In fast recovery, the value of cwnd is increased by 1 MSS for every duplicate ACK received for the missing segment that caused TCP to enter the fast-recovery state.
+Eventually, when an ACK arrives for the missing segment, TCP enters the congestion-avoidance state after deflating cwnd.

+If a timeout event occurs, fast recovery transitions to the slow-start state after performing the same actions as in slow start and congestion avoidance.

+### Retrospective
+ignoring and assuming that losses are indicated by triple duplicate ACKs rather than timeout TCP linearly increases its congestion window size (and hence its transmission rate) until a triple duplicate-ACK event occurs.
+It then decreases its congestion window size by a factor of two but then again begins increasing it linearly, probing to see if there is additional available bandwidth.
 ## TCP Connection Management
 Suppose a process running in one host (client) wants to initiate a connection with another process in another host (server)